 - Federal Employer ID Number – An Employer Identification Number (EIN) is also known as a Federal Tax Identification Number, and is used to identify a business entity.
 Even if not required to have an EIN, you may want to use it in place of your social security number.
 You may apply for an EIN at www.irs.gov.

 - Georgia Taxpayer ID Number – The State Taxpayer Identification Number (STIN) is a number assigned by the Georgia Department of Revenue to every business that registers for a tax specific identification number, permit, or license.
-For registration information, contact Registration and Licensing at 1-877-423-6711 or via e-mail to email@example.com.
-Registration information is also available at www.georgia.gov.
+For registration information, contact Registration and Licensing at 1-877-423-6711 or via e-mail to firstname.lastname@example.org.
+Registration information is also available at the Georgia state government website.

 - Notarized E-Verify Affidavit – Pursuant to Georgia SB 160, beginning on July 1, 2013, private employers of 11 or more employees must be registered for the E-Verify program and must provide their E-Verify user number on the required affidavit.
 Private employers with less than 11 employees are also required to complete an affidavit.
 The City of Calhoun cannot grant a business license without a notarized E-Verify Affidavit.
-Registration information is available at http://www.uscis.gov/e-verify.
+Registration information is available at the USCIS E-Verify website.

 - Notarized SAVE Affidavit -The State of Georgia has made participation in the SAVE Program mandatory for any agency administering a business license.
 The SAVE program helps a municipality determine the immigration status of business license applicants.
 The SAVE affidavit verifies each applicant’s lawful presence in the U.S. by allowing the applicant to affirm either that they are a “U.S. Citizen or legal permanent resident 18 years of age or older” or that they are “a qualified alien or nonimmigrant lawfully present in the U.S. and providing the applicant’s alien number.”
 Information about the SAVE Program can be found at www.uscis.gov.

 - In Georgia there is a sales and use tax which applies to the retail purchase, retail sale, rental, storage, use or consumption of tangible personal property and certain services.
-Instructions for collection, reporting and remitting the money to the state on a monthly basis is available at: https://dor.georgia.gov/sales-and-use-tax.
+Instructions for collection, reporting and remitting the money to the state on a monthly basis is available at: Georgia Department of Revenue – Sales and Use Tax.